Can Too Much Fruit Juice Be a Problem?

 The challenge that I see is a lot of people are drinking fruit juice to try to lose weight.
-So they’re having orange juice in the morning, a big, giant 16 ounce apple juice, maybe adding a little bit of kale in there in the afternoon, and this is not going to help.
+So they’re having orange juice in the morning, a giant 16-ounce apple juice, maybe adding a little bit of kale in there in the afternoon, and that is not going to help.
 It’s really, really not going to help.
 It’s a huge problem and it’s way too much sugar.
 The best kind of juices are green juices.
 If you’re using fruit juice you need to make sure it’s diluted.
 When I do juice cleansing, I’ll do a 4:1 ratio with water to juice if I’m using fruit juice.
 Even better is just to avoid fruit juice all together.

-So why juice at all?
 Well the reason to juice is because a lot of people are really looking for more minerals.
 Vitamins are fairly abundant in both fruits and vegetables, but minerals specifically are hard to get, and you’ve got to eat a lot of vegetables to get them because our soils are depleted.
-And so soils are depleted, vegetables are depleted, you’ve got to eat more to get the same amount.
+And so, soils are depleted, vegetables are depleted, and you’ve got to eat more to get the same amount.
 Juicing greens is a great way to get minerals.
-So juicing your vegetables makes a lot of sense, juicing your fruits not so much.
+So, juicing your vegetables makes a lot of sense, juicing your fruits not so much.
 Use fruit as a little bit of a way to sweeten up your juices, but focus primarily on green vegetable juices.
 Celery and cucumber as your base, add some spinach, then if you get hardcore start adding in things like shard and mustard greens, parsley, and any other green that you like.

 We offer professional yoga training programs, business development courses, and studio-quality props.
 Visit us at the links below.

 - Online & In-Person Yoga Training Courses

 - Lucas Rockwood Show – Health & Wellness Podcast

 You may also like: Sugar Is the Devil